mrpgmr67/Introduction-to-R/README.md

 Wiley

 ## Organizational Structure ##
-/Introductions   Introductory scripts to each week /Solutions       Solution files for each week
+Introductions   Introductory scripts to each week Solutions       Solution files for each week
-/Data            Data files used
+Data            Data files used